-Steps for selecting multiple databases when you select database from default location of MySQL:
+Steps for selecting multiple databases when you select a database from default location of MySQL:

 Follow the below mentioned steps to select database automatically from default location:

-Launch 'Stellar Phoenix Database Repair for MySQL'.
+- Launch 'Stellar Repair for MySQL'.
 On main user interface, a window named as 'Select Database(s) Location' opens as:

 Steps for selecting multiple databases when you select database manually:

-Launch 'Stellar Phoenix Database Repair for MySQL'.
+- Launch 'Stellar Repair for MySQL'.
 With the main user interface, 'Select Database(s) Location' window (as shown above) opens.

 Procedure to repair selected multiple MySQL databases: